sxmanton/postal-kubernetes/README.md

 helm install my-release .
 ```

-The command deploys postal on the Kubernetes cluster in the default confiugraiotn.
-The [configuration](#confguration)
+The command deploys postal on the Kubernetes cluster in the default configuration.
+The [configuration](#configuration)
 section lists parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`